JacobWood12/PythonExercises/README.md

 ### True or False

 > [!NOTE]
 > This program will ask for a **username** and **password** upon opening.
-The username is `admin` and the password is `pass`.
+The username is `Jacob` and the password is `Takahē1848?!`.

-A game for us to study, copied from [level-2-programming-assessment-mrs-chavez](https://github.com/MRGS-Computer-Scientist/level-2-programming-assessment-mrs-chavez/tree/main).
+A game for us to study, copied from [level-2-programming-assessment-mrs-chavez](https://github.com/MRGS-Computer-Scientist/level-2-programming-assessment-mrs-chavez/tree/main), which I then "improved".

 Answer 8 different True or False questions about animals.